YuriiZdyrko/elixir_concurrency_cheatsheet/theory/gen_stage.md

 ## GenStage

 Stages are famous for:
-- **back-pressure** to limit load on our own and/or external systems
+- **back-pressure** to limit load on our own and/or external systems, also helps avoid buffer overload.
 - **buffering** to keep events before demand arrives
 - leveraging **concurrency**
 - support of **fault-tolerance** like any other OTP behaviour, with additional features provided by `ConsumerSupervisor` behaviour.
 - custom dispatch mechanisms using `GenStage.Dispatcher`s behaviour implementationss.

+With stages there's some complexity:
+- handling events, demand
+- subscription and de-subscription
+- taking care of supervision
+- terminating dynamically started Stages/handling failures

 Use `Task.async_stream` instead if both conditions are true:
 - list to be processed is already in memory